 Inspired by true events.
 Princess Ka'iulani is the daughter of a Hawaiian princess and a Scottish businessman.
 As a teenager, she is sent to England to be educated, but after the death of her uncle King Kalakaua and the accession of her aunt Queen Liliu'okalani, Ka'iulani becomes the next heir to the throne.
 The possibility of U.S. annexation is looming and the rights of her people are threatened.
 Ka'iulani is torn between life in England with handsome young suitor Clive Davies or returning to her beloved Hawai'i.
-Written by

 Her heart was torn between love and the future of Hawaii.